semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

 ### 4.6.3 AWS Database

   - Find the service called *RDS*.
-  - Create a PostgreSQL database called “demo” and type in a secure password.
+  - Create a PostgreSQL database (choose Standard Create) and call it “demo”.
+Type in a secure password for the `postgres` account.
-  - Choose the same region where the cluster is running.
   - Select one of the available *templates*.
-The free tier is perfect for demoing the application.
+The dev/test option is perfect for demoing the application.
 Under *Connectivity* select all the VPCs and subnets where the cluster is running (they should have appeared in eksctl’s output).
+  - In Availability Zone, select the same region the Kubernetes cluster is running.
   - Under *Connectivity & Security* take note of the endpoint address and port.